centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/plugin-customization.md

 title: Customizing plugin behavior
 ---

 Monitoring connectors are provided with a default configuration.
-However, you can customize their behavior (specifically, the behavior of th eplgin, that rus the check command).
-Here are a few examples using mostly the [**HTTP Server**](../../procedures/applications-protocol-http.md) monitoring connector, that allows you to test the connection to a website.
+However, you can customize their behavior (specifically, the behavior of the plugin, that runs the check command).
+Here are a few examples using the [**HTTP Server**](../../procedures/applications-protocol-http.md) monitoring connector, that allows you to test the connection to a website.

 > When you want to test a plugin using the CLI, do it as user **centreon-engine**.
 This is because in real-life conditions, the plugin is executed by this user.